 If I had only trained when I felt like it back when I was competing, I would have had no chance at achieving any of my powerlifting accomplishments.
 That is exactly why I made sure that my habits, related to training and fueling my body, were nearly second nature.
 I established systems and habits that became routinized, taking motivation and emotion out of the equation and increasing my chances of success each day.

 Finally, stop thinking with an all-or-nothing mindset.
 People with this mentality are much more likely to become exhausted, lose momentum, and end up much closer to the “nothing” side of the scale by the end of the year.
 Sure, they may follow the plan flawlessly for three weeks…only to fall off the wagon and lose all progress shortly thereafter.

 Rather than striving for unrealistic levels of perfection every day, take a more sustainable approach that is repeatable.
 While the results may come more slowly using this method, you will be building a sound foundation of habits over time that will compound into huge gains in the long-term.

-Even though 2020 has thrown us all some punches in one form or another, let’s agree not to use it as an excuse to abandon our goals.
+Even though the past couple years have thrown us all some punches in one form or another, let’s agree not to use it as an excuse to abandon our goals.
 Regardless of setbacks that are out of our control, we can still strive for continuous improvement each day.

 HYBRID Habits is my newest course designed to help athletes of all levels learn how to foster discipline and implement crucial habits into their daily lives so that they can crush their goals in 2021.
 In this course, the HYBRID Education Team and I will coach you through an entire month of habit-building strategies, exercises, and real-life applications so you leave no stone left unturned next year.
 Don’t be a part of the 92%.
 Sign up today at www.hybridperformancemethod.com/courses.
 Can’t wait to see you in class.